Updated on 21 January 2021

 While value for money may be at the top of the list, it’s not the only point of reference by which we’re measuring broadband plans for students.
 Focusing on NBN and ADSL plans that offer at least 100GB of data.
 We’re avoiding 4G and wireless-only options because they don’t mesh well with the other requirements.
 However, bundles are included because sometimes they offer value in other areas.
 From Telstra to SouthernPhone and MyRepublic as well, we list the top five broadband plans for students in Australia.
 Taking into account the reliability, responsiveness, flexibility and data caps to make our verdict.

 If you’re living in a share house, this is the deal for you.
 Offering unlimited data, a Telstra Smart Modem Gen 2, unlimited local, national, and mobile calls within Australia, waived $99 connection fee, and a Telstra TV, this really is the all-in-one solution that gives you everything you need for a good rate.
 All this for just $99/month.
+With the added Telstra TV, there’s also a bonus of 20,000 Telstra Plus points.
 Split that between two people and that’s around $50/month for all the internet you’ll ever need – all on Telstra’s broadband network.
-To sweeten the deal even more, Telstra is offering one month of Foxtel Now and three months of BINGE — free across their broadband plans and bundles!
-For a night (or day) of entertainment, Telstra is even bound to give you a satisfying experience.
-They’re also Australia’s #1 NBN provider for streaming Netflix from Jan 2019 to Feb 2020.
+Telstra is also offering one month of Foxtel Now and three months of BINGE — free across their broadband plans and bundles!
+For a night (or day) of entertainment, Telstra is bound to give you a satisfying experience.
+They’re also one of Australia’s #1 NBN provider for streaming in Netflix’s latest ISP Speed Index.

 Southern Phone Sky Muster Plus Small Plan